 This program is designed to provide a well-rounded, fundamental and application-oriented education focused on the knowledge of existing and new developments in Digital Game Technology.
 The student will acquire knowledge of the basic digital gaming and simulation industries and markets, and the programming, graphic arts, animation, and storyboarding skills required to create the games.
 Students will be required to develop necessary teamwork skills to fulfill the capstone requirement.
 With additional training and experience, individuals can increase their potential for advancement.
-The skills built within this program can lead not only to jobs in the digital gaming industry, but after work experience in the game industry and completion of a four-year degree in computer science, multimedia animation or art, the student could be qualified for other crossover careers including such career opportunities as: Computer Programmer, Computer Systems Analyst, Software Engineer, Multimedia Artist and Animator, and Graphic Artist.
+The skills built within this program can lead not only to jobs in the digital gaming industry, but after work experience in the game industry and completion of a fouryear degree in computer science, multimedia animation or art, the student could be qualified for other crossover careers including such career opportunities as: Computer Programmer, Computer Systems Analyst, Software Engineer, Multimedia Artist and Animator, and Graphic Artist.

-First Semester

-BCIS 1305 Business Computer 3

-Applications

-GAME 1306 Design and Creation of 3

-Games

-GAME 1302 Interactive Storyboarding 3

-Life and Physical Sciences 4

-Creative Arts/Language, 3

-Philosophy and Culture♦

-Subtotal: 16

-Second Semeste er
+- BCIS 1305 Business Computer Applications Credits: 3 ◆ - GAME 1306 Design and Creation of Games Credits: 3 - GAME 1302 Interactive Storyboarding Credits: 3 - Life and Physical Sciences Credits: 4 ♦ - Creative Arts/Language, Philosophy and Culture Credits: 3 ♦

-GAME 1404 Level Design 4

-GAME 1336 Introduction to 3D Game 3
+- GAME 1404 Level Design Credits: 4 - GAME 1336 Introduction to 3D Game Modeling Credits: 3 - ARTC 2440 Computer Illustration II Credits: 4 - SPCH Oral Communication Credits: 3 ◆

-Modeling

-ARTC 2440 Computer Illustration II 4

-SPCH Oral Communication 3

-Subtotal: 14

-Third Semester

-ARTC 1453 Computer Illustration 4

-BMGT 1331 Production and Operations 3
+- ARTC 1453 Computer Illustration Credits: 4 - BMGT 1331 Production and Operations Management Credits: 3 - ENGL 1301Ω English Composition | Credits: 3 ♦

-Management

-ENGL 1301 English Composition I 3

-IMED 2311 Portfolio Development 3

-IMED 1316 Web Design I 3
+- IMED 2311 Portfolio Development Credits: 3 - IMED 1316 Web Design I Credits: 3

-C C Subtotal: 16

-Fourth Semester

-SBS/HIST/GO /T Social/Behavioral 3

-PS Sciences/History/Goverr nment

-Elective♦

-BUSG 2309 Small Business 3

-Management/Entreprene eurship

-÷ i •

-IMED 1445 ITSE 1431

-Interactive Digital Media I 4

-Introduction to Visual Basic 4

-Programming

-IMED 1445: Students should plan to take the capstone course in their last semester and should speak with their advisor prior to registering for the final semester.
+- SBS/HIST/GOVT PS Credits: 3 ◆ - BUSG 2309 Small Business Management/Entrepreneurship Credits: 3 - IMED 1445 Interactive Digital Media I Credits: 4 ► - ITSE 1431 Introduction to Visual Basic Programming Credits: 4